therealsphinx/support.balsamiq.com/content/sales/safe.md

 If you are purchasing a Balsamiq license (for our products **Mockups 3 for Desktop**, **Mockups for Confluence Server** or **Mockups for JIRA Server**) from our website, you will be purchasing directly via Stripe.
 No credit card information passes or is stored on our servers.

-If you instead are purchasing a Balsamiq subscription (for our products **Mockups 3 for Google Drive** or **myBalsamiq**) your card number will be collected and stored [securely](https://subs.pinpayments.com/info/faq) by a subscription management service called [Pin Payments](https://subs.pinpayments.com/) for automatic renewals via Stripe.
+In the past, we used a subscription management service called [Pin Payments](https://subs.pinpayments.com/) to collect and securely store card numbers.
+After switching to Stripe, all payments for new subscriptions (**Mockups 3 for Google Drive and myBalsamiq**) are being collected by them.
+The card information of a small number of our subscribers is still stored [securely](https://subs.pinpayments.com/info/faq) in Pin Payments, but these are slowly being migrated over to Stripe.

 If you have any additional concerns or questions, be sure to [let us know](mailto:sales@balsamiq.com?subject=I have questions about credit card security.)!